 Primary Care Giver-a person designated to give direct care and emotional support to a Participant as part of a Hospice Plan of Treatment.
-A Primary Care Giver may be a spouse, relative, or other individual who has personal significance to the Participant, such as a neighbor or friend.
-A Primary Care Giver must be a volunteer who does not charge a fee or expect or claim any other compensation for services provided to the Participant.
+A Primary Care Giver may be a spouse, relative, or other individual who has personal significance to the Participant.
+A Primary Care Giver must be a volunteer who does not expect or claim any compensation for services provided to the Participant.